HSR of the year

 Application information

-ANMF (Vic Branch) awards an annual prize to an outstanding final year nursing student from every Victorian university and TAFE.
+ANMF (Vic Branch) awards an annual prize to an outstanding final year nursing and/or midwifery student from every Victorian university and TAFE.

-Recipients of this prize display excellence in nursing theory and clinical practice and are nominated by their institution.
+Recipients of this prize display excellence in nursing and/or midwifery theory and clinical practice and are nominated by their institution.

 These awards are announced at the ANMF (Vic Branch) Annual General Meeting in December or at the individual university or TAFE's award presentation ceremony.